MaximePerrinLivenais/Titanic/README.md

 Number of request per client: 25
 ```

-The command list per client is automaticaly generated in the script.
+The command list per client is automaticaly generated in the script and are stored in `client_commands`
+directory.

+Logs of each server are stored in the `server_logs` directory.

 ## Using the REPL